storacha/RFC/rfc/indexing-design.md

 After the add-blob process completes, and the user receives an [accept-blob receipt](https://github.com/w3s-project/specs/blob/main/w3-blob.md#accept-blob-receipt), the user may then choose to make their data publicly queryable by publishing it to W3UP's indexing system.
 The user optionally invokes an [index-add](https://github.com/w3s-project/specs/blob/main/w3-index.md#index-add) capability to publish the sharded-dag-index multihashes into W3UP's indexing system and eventually to [IPNI](https://github.com/ipni/specs/blob/main/IPNI.md) so that they can be used to look up location commitments and retrieve sharded-dag-index information and blob data.
 See [W3 Index](https://github.com/w3s-project/specs/blob/main/w3-index.md#w3-index) for more.

 After publishing an index, any user looking for content can query for the sharded-dag-index of that content.
-The user can read the sharded-dag-index to determine what data shard needs to be retrieved, and then asks for the location of that shard.
+The user can read the sharded-dag-index to determine what data shard needs to be retrieved, and then ask for the location of that shard.

 Finally the user uses the shard location, with range information from the sharded-dag-index, to retrieve a specific piece of data from the network.